How Far-Right Politics Impacts Sustainability Education

-Life in the Trump era is disorienting because established facts have become subject to debate, and crucial progress toward a more sustainable future has been halted or undone.
+Life in the post-Trump era is disorienting because established facts have become subject to debate, and crucial progress toward a more sustainable future has been halted or undone.

 It's abundantly clear that we need people who are committed to educating the global population about the reality of climate change.
-Climate change and environmental collapse are existential threats to global civilization, and our global disregard for sustainability fuels our global disregard for human beings and for equality.
+Is it too late to stop climate change?
+No, but climate change and environmental collapse are existential threats to global civilization, and our global disregard for sustainability fuels our global disregard for human beings and for equality.

 Read on to learn why environmental educators are the crucial link between the current chaos of our social and political life and the better future we know is possible.